 Heat rash — also known as prickly heat and miliaria — isn't just for babies.
-It affects adults, too, especially during hot, humid weather.
+It affects adults, too, especially in hot, humid conditions.

-Heat rash develops when blocked pores (sweat ducts) trap perspiration under your skin.
-Symptoms range from superficial blisters to deep, red lumps.
-Some forms of heat rash feel prickly or intensely itchy.
+Heat rash occurs when sweat is trapped in the skin.
+Symptoms can range from small blisters to deep, inflamed lumps.
+Some forms of heat rash are very itchy.

-Adults usually develop heat rash in skin folds and where clothing causes friction.
+Adults usually develop heat rash in skin folds and where clothing rubs against the skin.
 In infants, the rash is mainly found on the neck, shoulders and chest.
 It can also show up in the armpits, elbow creases and groin.

 Types of heat rash

-The types of miliaria are classified according to how deep the blocked sweat ducts are.
+The types of heat rash are classified according to how deep the sweat is trapped in the skin.
 Signs and symptoms for each type vary.

-- The mildest form of heat rash (miliaria crystallina) affects the sweat ducts in the top layer of skin.
-This form is marked by clear, fluid-filled blisters and bumps (papules) that break easily.
+- The mildest form of heat rash is called miliaria crystallina.
+It occurs when the opening of the sweat duct on the surface of the skin (sweat pore) is blocked.
+This form is marked by tiny, clear, fluid-filled bumps that break easily.

-- A type that occurs deeper in the skin (miliaria rubra) is sometimes called prickly heat.
-Signs and symptoms include red bumps and itching or prickling in the affected area.
+- A type that occurs deeper in the skin is called miliaria rubra.
+It is sometimes called prickly heat.
+Signs and symptoms include small, inflamed blister-like bumps and itching or prickling in the affected area.

-- Occasionally, the fluid-containing sacs (vesicles) of miliaria rubra become inflamed and pus-filled (pustular).
+- Occasionally, the inflamed bumps of miliaria rubra fill with pus.
 This form is called miliaria pustulosa.

 When to see a doctor

 Heat rash usually heals by cooling the skin and avoiding exposure to the heat that caused it.
-See your doctor if you or your child has symptoms that last longer than a few days, the rash seems to be getting worse, or you notice signs of infection, such as:
+See your health care provider if you or your child has symptoms that last longer than a few days or the rash seems to be getting worse.

-Factors that make you more prone to heat rash include:
+Factors that increase the risk of heat rash include:

 To help protect yourself or your child from heat rash:

-- When it's hot, stay in the shade or in an air-conditioned building or use a fan to circulate the air.
+- In hot weather, limit physical activity.
+Stay in the shade or in an air-conditioned building.
+Or use a fan to circulate the air.